-Complete upgrade of node C
+Upgrade node C

 From that moment node C is in standalone for its database.
-We can proceed to update the database schema so it matches the one of the latest version.
-In order to do so, upgrade the database schema using the instructions provided in Upgrade guide.
+We can proceed to update the packages, configuration and database schema.
+In order to do so, apply the upgrade process described here on node C only.